Plumbing Level 1/2

 If you are/will be aged 16, 17 or 18 on the 31st August in the calendar year when you begin a programme of study, you DO NOT pay tuition fees, College registration fees or examination/board registration fees.
 However, there are some courses which have additional costs which could include:

-• equipment costs – such as uniforms, kits, boots, etc.
+• Equipment costs – such as uniforms, kits, books and so on

-• trips and enrichment activities
+• Trips and enrichment activities

 • DBS checks (formerly CRB checks)

-For students with an identified low household income, there may be financial support available.
+Applicants thinking of enrolling on this course can apply for funding to help with the costs associated with attending college.
 Bursary awards can help with your course related costs such as travel, books and equipment and much more.

 Aged 19+ - Fees and Funding

-If you are aged 19 and over, in certain circumstances you may be eligible for a fee waiver and therefore you will not have to pay for this course.
+If you are aged 19 and over, in certain circumstances you may be eligible for a fee waiver and therefore you will not have to pay for your course.

 Eligibility for a fee waiver will depend your age at the start of the course, your previous qualifications, your employment status and whether you claim certain benefits.